Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Conclusion

 \subsection{Acknowledgement}

 We would like to thank GenomeDK and Aarhus University for providing computational resources that contributed to these research results.
-Furthermore, we would like to thank Daniel Borup and Ragnhild Ø. Laursen for comments and discussion, as well as Google Researchers Hossein Mobahi and Mehrdad Farajtabar (Deepmind) for clarifications on their experimental setup.
+Furthermore, we would like to thank Daniel Borup and Ragnhild Ø. Laursen for comments and discussion, as well as Google Researcher Hossein Mobahi and Mehrdad Farajtabar (Deepmind) for clarifications on their experimental setup.
+We also thank the anonymous reviewers of the NeurIPS 2021 conference for their comments.
+Kenneth Borup is partly financed by Aarhus University Centre for Digitalisation, Big Data and Data Analytics (DIGIT).